ArunAgarwal-aiplatform/core-python-for-ai/README.md

 Right now I don’t know everything about AI systems or infrastructure.
 I’m learning it step by step.
 The idea is simple: pick one core idea at a time (like working with JSON, handling errors, or processing text), and build a tiny project around it that I can actually run, break, and improve and become better every single day .

 Over time, I want these skills to stack into something bigger: REST APIs, data pipelines, LLM integrations, RAG, and agent-style workflows.
-This repository is **Phase 1** of that journey—using core Python to get ready for more serious backend and LLM work in the future.
+This repository is **Phase 1** of that journey—using core Python to get ready for more serious backend and LLM work in the future to achieve my goals.

 ---